airshipit/airshipctl/docs/source/cli/airshipctl_plan.md

 ## airshipctl plan

-Manage plans
+Airshipctl command to manage plans

 ### Synopsis

-This command provides capabilities for interacting with plan objects, responsible for execution phases in groups
+Provides capabilities for interacting with plan objects, responsible for execution of phases in groups.

 ### Options